WHY DID JESUS DIE FOR MY SINS?

 When God created man, He created us to love us.
 That was the purpose of God’s creation, so we can live our lives knowing, serving and loving Him…because He loves us and want us to love Him.

-Since real love doesn’t force anyone to do anything, God gave us a free will to choice to love Him or not.
-God will always love us, no matter what we do, but He doesn’t force us to love Him.
+But since love doesn’t force anyone to do anything, God gave us a free will to choice to love Him or not.
+Therefore, God won’t ever force us to love Him.
 He has endowed us with a FREEDOM TO LOVE if we wish.

-When Adam and Eve were given a choice to love God or themselves, sadly they freely chose to love themselves and offend God.
-With that first sinful choice, because of the infinite injury just one sin causes to an infinitely perfect God, their sin had great consequences for all humanity.
+When Adam and Eve were given a choice to love God or themselves, sadly they freely chose to love themselves and not God.
+With that first sinful choice, and because of the infinite injury just one sin causes to an infinitely perfect God, their sin had great consequences for all humanity.

 From God’s justice all of humankind has to bear the consequence of their free will choice to love themselves and not their Creator–the first sin.